ambadyanands/getting-started/README.md

 ***Now What?***

 Capture the Flag is the game of hackers.
 Check out [this](http://resources.infosecinstitute.com/tools-of-trade-and-resources-to-prepare-in-a-hacker-ctf-competition-or-challenge/) article and [this](http://www.amanhardikar.com/mindmaps/Practice.html) site to find websites to practice at, and see what tools you'll need to succeed.

+We also have a self contained course that we're able to give to you to review on your own time, off-line, if you aren't going to have regular internet access, or just want a more structure experience.
+Just ask us and we'll send you the download link.